xiechf974/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

 While there are open-source implementations for NETCONF (e.g., NETOPEER), the gRPC/gNMI suite seems to have more support for tools on the client side.
 For example, "ygot" generates structures from YANG models and these can easily be used by a client to configure a device with gNMI.
 NETCONF is not supported though (we need the XML tags).

+## Network APIfication

+APIs are getting momentum as means of interworking between parties, also at the time of providing network services.
+An example of that is {{?I-D.ramseyer-grow-peering-api}} for the purpose of dynamically establishing BGP peering sessions between Autonomous Systems of different administrative domains.
+Thus, the definition of APIs, independent of the realization of the supportive model, could be generalize for fast development, prototyping, and validation.

 ## Another Item

 TBC.